Nameless Rumia's Wiki

 Notes

-• Personally, I think any crypto investor that uses 'gm' (good morning) is in too deep, but I'm also old.
-If you bring this to me, I'll joke about general manager, gamemaster, General Motors, etc.
+• Personally, I think any investor using 'gm' for 'good morning' is in too deep.
+If you bring this to me, I will joke about it meaning General Manager, Gamemaster, General Motors, etc.

 See also